Late-Universe Dynamics from Vacuum Geometry

 P

-single unit cell of volume a
+energy).
+A unit cell of volume

 3

-contains K/2 = 6 bonds (each bond shared between two
+bonds (each shared between two

-nodes), so the volumetric energy density is:
+nodes), giving volumetric energy density:

 ρ